 Before we dive into the details, here is an example of what this could look like and the code used to generate it:

 heading_text="The State of Paid Content"

-description_text="The ad model is still broken, the ‘pivot to readers’ is incomplete, and conditions are right for business model experimentation."
+description_text="The ad model is broken, the 'pivot to readers' is incomplete, and conditions are right for experimentation."

 Now that you have seen an example, here are details on all of the different options available.
 It’s worth noting that the only thing that is required is the target_post_id, which lets LaterPay know what you want to sell.
 Everything else is completely optional.